zenmate/pingster-server/README.md

 Though in most cases `'memory'` driver will be enough to make the app display correct data but you might want to consider other options as well:

-- `'memory'` - saves last test results in memory (after server restart data is lost until the next rescan)
+- `'memory'` - saves last test results in memory (after server restart data is lost until next rescan)
 - `'s3'` - saves last test results in [AWS S3](https://aws.amazon.com/s3) bucket as one JSON file which is get replaced on every run (you will need to provide `aws` configuration object in config file)
 - `'mongodb'` - saves last test results in [MongoDB](https://www.mongodb.com) collection as the only document which is get replaced on every run (you will need to provide `mongodb` configuration object in config file)

-More drivers to come but PRs are welcome!
+More drivers to come and PRs are welcome!

 ### Writing Your Own Driver

-You are free to write your own drivers in case you have specific requirements.
+You are free to write your own drivers in case you have some specific requirements.

 Generally driver should conform to the simple `get/set` API and here is a boilerplate:

 ```js
 function get () {